p0p1t0/Spoofer/README.md

 ![img](https://github.com/p0p1t0/Spoofer/assets/148875004/5695d0b8-8e0d-4a60-a200-14842847d802)

-"*Spoofer is not an email or SMS sender, it is an offensive tool for penetration testing and social engineering.*"
+"*Spoofer is not an email or SMS sender, it is a tool for penetration testing and social engineering attacks.*"

 Made in Python and PHP with a lot of love. 🐍+🐘+❤️ = ✉️